clemsonciti/hpc-workshop/README.md

 # hpc-workshop

-Introduction to research computing on the Palmetto Cluster
+Introduction to research computing on the Palmetto cluster